-Without the involvement and continued support of many TAC volunteers who organized and moderated the sessions, the presenters, the interest of those who attended, the exhibiting companies, and TAC’s 2022 sponsors, the TAC Conference & Exhibition would not be possible.
+Without the involvement and continued support of the many TAC volunteers who organized and moderated the sessions, the presenters, the interest of those who attended, the exhibiting companies, and TAC’s 2023 sponsors, the TAC Conference & Exhibition would not be possible.

-The event saw an increased participation from previous years with over 1220 people registered to attend in-person.
-More than 62 companies were involved in the Exhibition the Conference offered a full program of 87 technical sessions, panels and workshops and 12 technical tours across multiple tracks that were aligned with topics concerning TAC’s councils and committees.
+With over 1,450 registered delegates, this year’s event saw the biggest turnout of participants to date.
+Beyond the number of delegates, more than 80 companies were involved in the Exhibition, the Conference offered a full program of 113 technical sessions, panels and workshops, and 11 technical tours across multiple tracks that were aligned with topics concerning TAC’s councils and committees.

 Sarah Wells, TAC Executive Director

-Those who registered for the Conference will have full access to the recorded Conference content in October 2022!
-Those who didn’t attend in person can still purchase access to the session recordings, to watch at their leisure through March 2023, contact firstname.lastname@example.org.
+Those who registered for the Conference will have full access to the recorded Conference content in late October 2023!
+Those who didn’t attend in person can still purchase access to the session recordings, to watch at their leisure through March 2024.
+The recordings will be available in the TAC Store.

 The TAC Conference & Exhibition has become one of the keystone transportation Conferences of the year.
 The transportation industry, and its members, are stronger when we share knowledge, ask tough questions, and grow together as professionals.